docusign/code-examples-node/README.md

 1. **Create an external form fillable session.** [Source](./lib/rooms/eg006CreateExternalFormFillSession.js)<br />
    This example create an external form that can be filled using DocuSign for a specific room in your DocuSign Rooms account.

-## Authentication types:

-* Authentication with Docusign via [Authorization Code Grant flow](https://developers.docusign.com/platform/auth/authcode) .
-When the token expires, the user is asked to re-authenticate.
-The **refresh token** is not used in this example.

-* Authentication with DocuSign via the [JSON Web Token (JWT) Grant](https://developers.docusign.com/platform/auth/jwt/).
-When the token expires, it updates automatically.

 ## Installation